-Kelley suggests that you might use these factors to figure out the answer:
+Kelley suggests that you might use the following factors to figure out the answer.

 - Consensus: This is how everyone else is behaving in the same situation.
 You may look at what everyone else is ordering.
 If everyone at the table is ordering expensive drinks and caviar, consensus is high.
 If everyone is sticking to appetizers and cheap beers, consensus is low.

 - Distinctiveness: This is how your friend behaves in similar situations.
 Let’s say your friend always orders the fanciest item on the menu or buys the most expensive clothes in the mall.
 If they do, distinctiveness is low.
 If they like to save their money, buy from thrift stores, or choose restaurants with cheap prices, distinctiveness is high.

 - Consistency: This is how your friend behaves every time this situation occurs.
 Maybe your friend always likes to buy very expensive champagne when you’re out with this particular group of friends, at this particular restaurant.
 If so, consistency is high.
 If this is the first time your friend has chosen to buy drinks for this group of friends, consistency is low.